mezbaulanam/tg-translator-azure/README.md

 - Lists supported languages.
 - Tracks and displays the top translated languages.
 - Allows users to send feedback.
+- Tracks and displays the user's translation history.
+- Allows users to delete their translation history.

 ## Prerequisites